 - Snowy Owl

-If there’s another polar animal that your child likes, you can make another fact file together by googling the animal and then filling in a table in a word document, which will give them some typing practice too!
+If there are other favorite animals that your child likes from the arctic habitat you can make another fact file together by googling the animal and then filling in a table in a word document, which will give them some typing practice too!

 If you want to refer to the polar animals facts without printing out the sheets, I’ve put them all at the end of the post too so you can refer to them on the computer, tablet or phone screen and play the guessing and quiz games that way.